naofumi/first_try/README.md

 4. Access the "root" project.
 This should pull in files from the "react-side", "hotwire-side" and display the page.

 Notes:
-For integration testing where you load in the "react-side" and "hotwire-side" into the "root" project, you can only use production builds of the "react-side" and "hotwire-side".
+For integration testing where you load in the "react-side" and "hotwire-side" into the "root" project, you must use production builds of the "react-side" and "hotwire-side".
-In other words, the development server versions of "react-side" and "hotwire-side" cannot be used in integration.
+In other words, the development server versions of "react-side" and "hotwire-side" should be used for independent development of each micro-frontend but cannot be used in integration.

 ## Setup notes